rebeccawilliams/18f.gsa.gov/_join/open-positions/onrr-front-end-engineer.md

 - Use usability research, analytics, and other metrics to influence project planning, design, and development.

-**Objective #2: You will find and create tools and resources to help ONRR address their data management needs.**
+**Key Objective #2: You will find and create tools and resources to help ONRR address their data management needs.**
 - Acquire broad knowledge of the landscape of past and present data management challenges that exist within ONRR.
 - Recommend existing data-management tools and resources based on ONRR’s unique needs.
 - Prototype tools and/or build data management infrastructure for ONRR